maggix/simple-chat-swift/tutorial.md

 $ carthage update --platform iOS
 ```

+> Note: if carthage returns an error: `"Incompatible Swift version"`, run the command above with the flag ` --no-use-binaries`:  `carthage update --platform iOS  --no-use-binaries`

 ## Provision Services

 Our chat app will use the Speech to Text, Conversation, and Text to Speech services.
 We need to provision each service before using it in our app.